Logo

 The OWASP Testing Guide is the most detailed and extensive, and it’s considered one of the best options to help you conduct thorough penetration testing.

 All of the recommendations in this post are based on optimizing the stages mentioned in version 4 of the OWASP Testing Guide.
 We also include a couple of tests from version 3.
+You can also check out our OWASP mobile security guide to audit protection of your apps.

 Related services